tinymce/tinymce-docs/_includes/configuration/text-color.md

 ## text_color

 The `textcolor` component adds the forecolor/back color button controls that enables selecting colors from a color picker and applying them to text.
-It adds a toolbar button to allow this functionality.
+It adds a toolbar button and menu item to allow this functionality.

 **Type:** `String`